GISCI 241 : Principles of Remote Sensing

 2023 Semester Two (1235) (15 POINTS)

 GISci 241 is a required course of the GISci major and also part of the Spatial Information and Analysis module in the Bachelor of Arts.
 The course is a prerequisite of GISci 341 - Advanced Remote Sensing

-The course is also of interest for students who want to know how various technologies are used to observe, measure, analyse and understand a range of physical or human processes.
+The course is also of interest to students who want to know how various technologies are used to observe, measure, analyze and understand a range of physical or human processes.

-The course runs in a blended learning model where each week the class is expected to engage with content delivered online through readings, videos and interactive activities.
-Each week the class then meets for two hours to further discuss this content in a open forum.
-Several aspects of the course delivery is underpinned by working in small groups of students.
+The course runs in a blended learning model where each week the class is expected to engage with content delivered online through readings, videos, and interactive activities.
+Each week the class then meets for two hours to further discuss this content in an open forum.
+Several aspects of the course delivery are underpinned by working in small groups of students.

 Capabilities Developed in this Course

 |Capability 4:||Communication and Engagement|

 - Describe and explain the way in which remote sensing tools and techniques are used to understand an array of physical and human processes taking place on the surface of the earth.
 Through the lecture component of the course students will develop disciplinary Knowledge and Practice.
 (Capability 5 and 6)